Roman Marble Portrait Bust of a Woman

 cf.: F. Johansen, Catalogue Roman Portraits II, Ny Carlsberg Glyptotek, (Copenhagen, 1995), no. 70.

-Formerly in the Stora Sundby Castle collection, Eskilstuna, Sweden, acquired in the 18th century; subsequently in a Swedish private collection, acquired in 1912; at auction, Sotheby’s, New York, December 11, 2002, lot 45; subsequently in a North Carolina private collection.
+Formerly in the Stora Sundby Castle collection, Eskilstuna, Sweden, acquired in the 18th century; subsequently in a Swedish private collection, acquired in 1912; Sotheby’s, New York, December 11, 2002, lot 45; subsequently in a North Carolina private collection.

 Inv#: 7927